 On September 1, 2000, the Company exchanged the assets of radio station KKHT-FM, Houston, TX for the assets of radio stations WALR-FM (now WFSH-FM), Atlanta, GA, KLUP-AM, San Antonio, TX, and WSUN-AM, Tampa, FL.
-The Company analyzed the assets given up and received in the exchange under Emerging Issues Task Force 98-3, Determining Whether a Nonmonetary Transaction Involves Receipt of Productive Assets or a Business, and determined the respective sets of assets did not meet the definition of a business.
-The assets acquired and given up in the exchange were considered similar productive assets.
+The assets acquired in the exchange were considered similar productive assets.
 Accordingly, no gain or loss was recognized on this transaction.

-On November 9, 2000, the Company entered into an agreement to exchange the assets of radio station WHK-AM, Cleveland, OH and WHK-FM, Canton, OH plus \$10.5 million for the transmitting facility of radio station WCLV-FM, Cleveland, OH.
+On November 9, 2000, the Company entered into an agreement to exchange the assets of radio station WHK-AM, Cleveland, OH and WHK-FM, Canton, OH plus 10.5 million for the transmitting facility of radio station WCLV-FM, Cleveland, OH.
 The Company anticipates this transaction to close in the first half of 2001.